N1ghtF1re/Subprograms-table-generator/README.md

 --------------------
 This is a real revolution in the world of writing reports!

 Tired of manually filling the table with subprograms, spending a huge amount of time on this?
-Do you just fill in the description?
+You want only to fill in the description?
 This program is exactly for you!

 It compiles a table of subprograms and its parameters according to your code.
 Sounds like a fairy tale?
 And here not!